satoshinakamoto007/wallets/docs/part3_deeperintoCLVM.md

 Overlooking the fact that `factorial` is not an operator, this code contains one other problem.
 Can you spot it?

 It's not using lazy evaluation.
-If you don't force lazy evaluation, your recursive programs will try to evaluate infinite leaves and crash.
+**If you don't force lazy evaluation, your recursive programs will try to evaluate infinitely and crash.**

 Here is the fixed pseudo-code using the `((c (i (A) (q B) (q C)) (a)))` pattern: